MathML is the web standard for markup about mathematical content. Just as HTML’s

 At the present time, Chromium-based browsers (such as Chrome and Edge) do not support MathML rendering.
 Igalia is actively working on the development of this support.
 Successful completion of this work means landing support in all remaining browsers and browser-based renderers.

 Because the development of MathML support requires code reviews and related discussions before it can be integrated, it is impossible to provide a concrete date at this time.
-We have, however, set what we believe is a very achievable and safe target goal: to get MathML support fully upstreamed and shipping in Chrome by August 2020.
+We have, however, set what we believe is a very achievable and safe target goal based on discussions with Google engineers.
+That goal is to get MathML support fully upstreamed in Chrome by the end of 2020.

 Once support for MathML Core is working as we expect, we will to continue to test, answer questions, and make the refinements necessary for inclusion into Chrome.